 If your business isn’t willing to spend loads of money on a laptop, the HP 250 G7 should fit the bill.
-Starting at $599, you’ll find various configurations across HP’s official resellers based on six Intel processors ranging from the Celeron N3060 to the Core i7-8565U.
-They’re all designed around a 15.6-inch SVA screen with a 1,366 x 768 or 1,929 x 1,080 resolution.
+Starting at $599, you’ll find various configurations across HP’s official resellers based on six Intel processors ranging from the Intel Core i5-8265U to the Core i7-8565U.
+They’re all designed around a 15.6-inch SVA screen with a 1,366 x 768 resolution.

-For graphics, the laptop relies on Intel’s integrated component or an optional GeForce MX110 discrete graphics chip.
-System memory ranges between 4GB and 16GB while storage consists of hard drives and SSDs with difference capacities and speeds.
-HP even throws in a DVD writer if you’re still clinging to physical media to store files.
+For graphics, the laptop relies on Intel’s integrated UHD Graphics 620.
+System memory ranges between 4GB and 8GB, while storage consists of hard drives and SSDs with different capacities and speeds.
+HP even throws in a DVD writer if you’re still partial to physical media to store files.

 This laptop’s port complement includes two USB-A ports (5Gbps), another slower USB-A port (480Mbps), HDMI output, wired networking, a 3.5mm audio combo jack, and an SD card reader.
 Other features include Wireless AC and Bluetooth 4.2 connectivity, an HD or VGA camera, and a 41Wh battery promising up to 12 hours and 45 minutes.

 The HP 250 G7 measures 0.89 inches thick and weighs 3.91 pounds.
 Meanwhile, two configurations of HP 255 G7 are also available using AMD’s all-in-one processors starting at $379.